Shane O'Neill (Irish chieftain): Defeat and death

 Failing in an attempt to arrange terms, and also in obtaining the help which he solicited from France, the O'Neill was utterly routed by the O'Donnells again at the Battle of Farsetmore near Letterkenny; and seeking safety in flight, he threw himself on the mercy of his enemies, the MacDonnells.
 Attended by a small body of gallowglass, and taking his prisoner Sorley Boy with him, he presented himself among the MacDonnells near Cushendun, on the Antrim coast, hoping to propose an alliance.
 Here, on 2 June 1567, he was killed by the MacDonnells, and his headless body was buried at Crosskern Church at Ballyterrim above Cushendun.
 His body was possibly later moved to Glenarm Abbey.
 Unbeknownst to Shane, the Scots had already come to an agreement with Henry Sidney and William Piers, seneschal of Clandeboye, commander of the English garrison at Carrickfergus.
 The English Government tried to pass this off as a "drunken brawl" turned savage.
 Piers travelled to Cushendun to take Shane's head and send it to Dublin Castle.

-In his private character Shane O'Neill was presented by the English as a brutal, uneducated savage.
+In his private character, Shane O'Neill was presented by the English as a brutal, uneducated savage.
 However, Irish history is often written by English historians.
-The O'Neill had talent as a politician and tactician.
+O'Neill had talent as a politician and tactician.
 Calvagh O'Donnell, when Shane's prisoner, claimed he was subjected to continual torture.
 However, Calvagh's wife, Catherine, the dowager Countess of Argyle, became his lover; Shane married her in 1563 and had several children by her.
 He frustrated his English opponents with his ability to defeat them in the field and then again at court.
 His death was greeted with delight by his enemies in London.

-Shane was succeeded as the O'Neill by his tainiste, Turlough Luineach O'Neill who married Agnes Campbell, widow of Lord James MacDonald of Dunyveg and Kintyre and daughter of Archibald Campbell, 4th Earl of Argyll some years after the assassination.
+Shane was succeeded as the O'Neill by his tainiste, Turlough Luineach O'Neill, who married Agnes Campbell, widow of Lord James MacDonald of Dunyveg and Kintyre and daughter of Archibald Campbell, 4th Earl of Argyll some years after the assassination.
 Two of his sons became tanists to Turlough Luineach in his attempts to neutralise Hugh, Earl of Tyrone.
 The Church of Ireland Bishop of Clogher, Miler Magrath, said "the people [of Ulster] adhere to the MacShanes, whom they consider the true branch of Conn Bacach's line", but with their arch-enemy Hugh O'Neill, 2nd Earl of Tyrone, entering into warfare with the outbreak of the Nine Years' War the MacShanes were compelled to support Hugh's enemy, the Dublin administration, and their support in Tyrone withered.